 Key Factors at Play

-- Demographic Tailwinds: The core investment thesis for Brightspring is almost bulletproof.
-An aging U.S. population, with 10,000 Baby Boomers turning 65 every day, creates relentless demand for post-acute, pharmacy, and behavioral health services.
-This isn't a cyclical trend; it's a multi-decade demographic wave.
+• Demographic Tailwinds: The core investment thesis remains unshaken.
+An aging U.S. population, with 10,000 people turning 65 every day, creates a structural, multi-decade demand driver for home-based care services.
+This isn't a cyclical trend; it's a demographic certainty.

 What This Means for Investors